public-transport/cached-hafas-client/readme.md

 ## Usage

-Because `cached-hafas-client` caches HAFAS responses by "request signature", it is build on the assumption that HAFAS works deterministically.
-This is why you must send deterministic queries; for example, you must pass `opt.duration` to [`departures()`](https://github.com/public-transport/hafas-client/blob/5/docs/departures.md)/[`arrivals()`](https://github.com/public-transport/hafas-client/blob/5/docs/arrivals.md).
+Because `cached-hafas-client` caches HAFAS responses by "request signature", it is build on the assumption that, aside from the ever-changing transit data underneath, HAFAS works deterministically.

+This is why **you must send deterministic queries**; for example, you *must* pass `opt.duration` to [`departures()`](https://github.com/public-transport/hafas-client/blob/5/docs/departures.md)/[`arrivals()`](https://github.com/public-transport/hafas-client/blob/5/docs/arrivals.md) for it to know which "time range" the data returned by HAFAS is for.

 ```js
 // create HAFAS client